kyleu/boilerplay/README.md

 * Local sign-in, profile, and change password support.
 * Role based security, with normal and admin roles.
 * Full admin suite for user management, reporting, and real-time session observation.
-* Ad-hoc queries, nightly activity reports, and other pretty charts and graphs.
+* GraphQL schema and query interface, with shared queries and mutations.
 * Scala source that is shared between the client and server via Scala.js.
 * Websocket-driven actor support, with monitoring and tracing.